parrt/cs601/lectures/webapp.md

 The so-called Web 2.0 generation (mid 2000s) started getting more interaction on the client side to avoid so many page transitions.
 Along with the static HTML, we started sending JavaScript and using libraries such as [jQuery](http://en.wikipedia.org/wiki/JQuery) in order to get client-side scripting and more interactive apps.

-With [ajax](http://en.wikipedia.org/wiki/Ajax_(programming)) (Introduced [here](http://www.adaptivepath.com/ideas/ajax-new-approach-web-applications/)), we get event handling is done in JavaScript and these events request DATA not HTML from the server.
+With [ajax](http://en.wikipedia.org/wiki/Ajax_(programming)) (Introduced [here](http://www.adaptivepath.com/ideas/ajax-new-approach-web-applications/)), we get event handling done in JavaScript and these events request DATA not HTML from the server.
 Ajax is basically html + CSS + DOM manipulation + XML data interchange + asynchronous data retrieval for better responsiveness + bound together with JavaScript.

 Diagrams from [Jesse James Garrett](http://www.adaptivepath.com/ideas/ajax-new-approach-web-applications/)

 ![](http://www.adaptivepath.com/uploads/archive/images/publications/essays/ajax-fig1_small.png?timestamp=1412184116222)

-The asynchronous part is important because the user at least has a page of and data gets loaded in the background; UI elements appear when the data becomes available.
+The **asynchronous** part is important because the user at least has a page up and data gets loaded in the background; UI elements appear when the data becomes available.
 Previously we had to wait for the entire page to load from the server before we saw anything. booo!

 ![](http://www.adaptivepath.com/uploads/archive/images/publications/essays/ajax-fig2_small.png?timestamp=1412184116223)

-jQuery is about DOM manipulation.
+jQuery is about DOM manipulation. [jQuery tutorials](http://www.w3schools.com/jquery/).
 Can easily find/alter DOM subtrees/elements.
 Let's you attach events to DOM nodes rather than requiring HTML attributes that call JavaScript like `onClick`.
 [Hide all p elements](http://www.w3schools.com/jquery/tryit.asp?filename=tryjquery_hide_p):

 ```javascript
 <script>